-This course focuses on Complex Objects following a similar procedure to drawing lines circles and arcs.
-Complex objects are more challenging and include the Hatch, Gradient, Boundaries, Regions, Wipeout and Donuts.
-The course comes complete with a set of sample files for every lesson, enabling students to learn how to draw these objects along with step-by-step video instructions.
+This course focuses on Complex Objects, which are more challenging.
+These include Hatch, Gradient, Boundaries, Regions, Wipeout and Donuts.
+With a multi-discipline set of sample files for every lesson, students learn how to draw these objects through step-by step video instructions.

-Every time AutoCAD is started, default settings are put into motion when a new empty drawing is opened.
+Every time AutoCAD is started, default settings are put into motion as a new empty drawing is opened.
 This course introduces the Options dialog box.
-Key AutoCAD settings used to optimize the drawing experience are presented as External and Internal options, used to assign project folders, declare where to save print files, control tool tips, save Profiles and more.
+Key AutoCAD settings used to optimize the drawing experience are presented as external and internal options, used to assign project folders, declare where to save print files, control tool tips, save Profiles and more.